Key Takeaways

 Pillar 3: Authority (The Pillar Most Businesses Neglect)

 Authority is the external validation that tells Google your content can be trusted.
 It's measured primarily through backlinks — links from other websites pointing to yours — and increasingly through brand mentions across the web.
+High-quality backlinks remain one of the strongest ranking factors in organic SEO.

 This is where the conversation gets honest: most businesses don't have a backlink problem because they don't know about backlinks.
 They have a backlink problem because building real authority is hard, slow, and expensive compared to publishing another blog post.